Latest posts by Aran Davies (see all)

 10. Find a mapping API solution

-Your proposed adventure app needs mapping support, therefore, I recommend that you use the Google Maps Platform.
+Your proposed adventure app needs mapping support for GPS trail maps, topo maps, offline maps, etc. therefore, I recommend that you use the Google Maps Platform.
 Note that you need to use this in conjunction with the following:

 - Apple “Core Location” API to get the location and orientation of iPhones;